Samuel Irving Newhouse Sr.: Personal life

 He was married to arts patron and philanthropist Mitzi Epstein (April 30, 1902 – June 29, 1989), who grew up in an upper middle class, Jewish family on the Upper West Side, the daughter of a silk tie importer.
-They had two sons, Samuel Irving Newhouse Jr., known as Si Newhouse, chairman and CEO of Advance, and Donald Newhouse, president of Advance.
+They had two sons, Samuel Irving Newhouse Jr., known as Si Newhouse, chairman of Advance, and Donald Newhouse, president of Advance.

 Samuel Newhouse resided in Manhattan for much of his life.
 In 1942, he bought Greenlands, a working farm of 143 acres in Harbourton, Mercer County, New Jersey.
 In his privately published memoir, A Memo to my Children, he documented his often strained relationship with his two sons.
 His great-grandson, S.I.
 Newhouse IV, is featured in a documentary called Born Rich about the experience of growing up as the heir to one of the world's greatest fortunes.

 Death and legacy

-Newhouse died in 1979, aged 84, in New York City of a stroke, and is buried in the Baron Hirsch Cemetery on Staten Island.
+Newhouse died in 1979, aged 84, in New York City of a stroke.
 Upon his death, he passed his voting common stock in the principal family company, Advance Publications, in trust to his six grandchildren and made his two sons the sole trustees.

 One of the vessels of the Staten Island Ferry is also named after him, as was the S.I.
 Newhouse School of Public Communications at Syracuse University, and the S.I.
 Newhouse Center for Law and Justice at Rutgers School of Law – Newark.
 He was inducted into the Junior Achievement U.S. Business Hall of Fame in 1989.